 This wholesome, quaint village offers an abundance of amenities in the centre, such as two convenience stores, post office, florist, dry cleaners, hardware store, hair dresser, chemist and estate agent.
 Brundall has many places to eat and drink including The Yare pub, East Hills bistro, Masala Cottage Indian restaurant, Brundall coffee shop, the Ram pub and takeaways including a fish and chip shop, Chinese, Indian and a McDonald’s.
 Brundall has become a popular destination for boating enthusiasts to explore the waterways.
 Overall, this scenic English village has multiple options when it comes to exploring, adventure and relaxing.

 Many visitors gravitate towards this English boating village to enjoy the picturesque landscapes, calming waters, and the rare must-see wildlife.
 Avid English countryside tourists will notice there is no shortage of unique experiences, not to mention some of the most stunning Brundall holiday cottages, such as Swallowdale which is situated straight on the River Yare.
 The idyllic village, stunning landscapes, peaceful waters when staying at this beautifully decorated self catering Norfolk holiday cottage will greet visitors.

 Swallowdale Holiday Home Boat Hire

-Swallowdale holiday home has its own 27ft private mooring.
+Swallowdale holiday home has its own 33ft free private mooring.
 If you fancy hiring a day boat for your Norfolk fishing holiday there is a boat yard just a short walk down the road.